objektwerks/kafka.embedded/README.md

 Kafka Embedded
 --------------
->EmbeddedKafka feature tests, to include a simulation using Akka, Actors, Kafka, UPickle, Quill and H2.
+>EmbeddedKafka feature tests, to include a simulation using Akka, Actors, Kafka, uPickle, Quill and H2.

 Docs
 ----